ariajd27/hack-match-ce/README.md

 Using any linking program (TILP, TI Connect CE, etc), import HACKMTCH.8xg onto your calculator.
 This program also relies on the standard C library available [here](https://github.com/CE-Programming/libraries/releases).
 If launching the program displays the error "need libload", try reinstalling that library.

+If upgrading from version 1.0.0 to version 1.1.0, you will also need to replace the graphics var for the updated graphics.
+To do so, go to 2nd -> mem -> Mem management -> (scroll down) AppVars and DELETE "HKMCHGFX" before importing HACKMTCH.8xg.

 ## How to Play

 *HACK\*MATCH* is a match-4 game in the vein of Candy Crush, but (hopefully!) better.
 Move matching files into groups of 4 to remove them and score points.
 Files will continue to be added from the top; if they reach the bottom, it's game over!